HornsAndHooves/pg_saurus/README.markdown

 ## Views

-Version 1.6.0 introduces experimental support for creating views.
+PgSaurus v1.6.0 introduced experimental support for creating views.
 This API should only be used with the understanding that it is preliminary 'alpha' at best.

-### Example
+### Examples

 ```ruby
 create_view "demography.citizens_view", "select * from demography.citizens"